Whereiswendy/citibike-challenge/README.md

 2. Navigate through the slides to explore the visualizations and insights.
 3. Each slide includes detailed explanations and answers to specific phenomena related to Citi Bike usage.

-## Contact Information

-For any questions or further information, please contact:
-- **Name**: Wendy Ware
-- **Email**: wendy.ware2@gmail.com

 ---

-This project was completed as part of the University of Western Australia data analytics bootcamp, with the objective of providing actionable insights into the Citi Bike program's operations and user engagement in 2023.
+This project was completed as part of the University of Western Australia data analytics bootcamp, with the objective of introducing students to Tableau Public.